Postgraduate Course: Information: Control and Power (LAWS11180)

 |Course type||Online Distance Learning

 ||Availability||Not available to visiting students

-The course will consider legal regimes relating to:
+The module will consider legal regimes relating to:

-2. the extent to which present regulatory, co-regulatory and self-regulatory systems conform to expectations in respect of information privacy and access to information;
+- the extent to which present regulatory, co-regulatory and self-regulatory systems conform to expectations in respect of information privacy and access;

 A wide-ranging international approach will be adopted, with contributions sought from students in respect of their own jurisdictions.

-Week 7: Online content: access and control 2 (filtering, blocking and private sector enforcement)
+Session 7: Online content: access and control 2 (Filtering and blocking)

 Entry Requirements (not applicable to Visiting Students)